codestork/dronePass-Client/README.md

 npm install
 bower install
 ```
-Ensure you have mysql installed by doing which mysql.
-If you don't have it, install mysql using  brew install mysql.
+Ensure you have mysql installed by doing <code>which mysql</code>.
+If you don't have it, install mysql using <code>brew install mysql</code>.

 ### Roadmap